ivoryw/name-identifier/README.md

 The program consists of two modules, a RDF_processor and a model.
 It also contains two demonstration scripts, `build_model.py`, which can be used to create a model from serialized hash arrays or RDF triples and `predict.py` which provides predictions for a stored model.

+The `model` file contains a prebuilt model which can be used by the predict script

 ###`RDF_processor`

 #####`RDF_processor.parse_identifiers(ident_file, object)`